The room that you’re in right now is swirling with invisible air currents caused by heat.

 But heat can also be released by chemicals, and even from light.

 When a car is under direct sunlight on a hot day, billions of photons of light are crashing into it, making the molecules of the car vibrate.

 This vibration of heat causes a ton of other important effects.

 The first is that the more molecules vibrate, the more they push against each other, like they’ve all decided they need more personal space.
 This causes the heated material as a whole to expand.

 This happens all around us without us noticing.
 It’s the reason we put gaps in sidewalks to allow for the concrete to expand on hot days.

 This expansion is more important than you might think.
 This is because when material expands, it also gets less dense.

-Everything from the twirling waves of smoke rising from a cigarette to the immense clouds of Jupiter are formed by the flow of air from a cold, slightly more dense place to a warmer, less dense place.
+Everything from the twirling waves of smoke rising from a cigarette to the immense clouds of Jupiter are formed by the flow of gas from a cold, more dense place to a warmer, less dense place.

 This creates a mesmerising movement, called a ‘convection current’.